Measuring the Nuances of Youth Employment & Livelihoods

 WORQ: USAID’s New Employment and Earnings Measurement Package of Tools

-“The way we’ve been collecting data from youth about their employment up until now,” said Rebecca Pagel, Senior Monitoring and Evaluation Advisor with USAID’s Office of Education, is “by asking them what we perceive to be objective questions and writing down exactly what they say.
+“The way we’ve been collecting data from youth about their employment up until now,” said Rebecca Pagel, Senior Monitoring and Evaluation Advisor with USAID’s Center for Education, is “by asking them what we perceive to be objective questions and writing down exactly what they say.
 This has not always yielded reliable and valid data.”
 This is partially what prompted USAID to develop the Workforce Outcomes Reporting Questionnaire (WORQ) Package, a youth employment measurement tool that the Agency has been developing and testing for the past two years.

 The WORQ package of tools is intended for use by activities to measure youth employment and earnings.
 It specifically tracks the following three USAID standard indicators:

 - EG.6-12: Percent of individuals with new employment following participation in U.S. Government (USG)-assisted workforce development programs.